Abbreviations : Report Help

 Two of the four genera of plant rhabdoviruses (Cytorhabdovirus and Nucleorhabdovirus) were established based on the sites of member virus replication and morphogenesis.
 Cytorhabdoviruses replicate and mature in the cytoplasm of infected cells.
 They form a distinct monophyletic group based on well-supported Maximum Likelihood trees inferred from complete L sequences.
 The genus classification based on monophyly has thus far correlated with classification by intracytoplasmic virus maturation.

 The buoyant density in sucrose or potassium tartrate is 1.19–1.20 g cm−3 (Dietzgen 2002).
-The lipid envelope is derived from the cytoplasmic membranes of plant or insect host cells (Jackson et al., 2005).
+The lipid envelope is derived from the cytoplasmic membranes of plant or insect host cells (Jackson et al., 2005a).

-Negative-sense, single-stranded RNA genomes are unsegmented and 12.8–14.5 kb in length.
+The negative-sense, single-stranded RNA genome of 12.8–14.5 kb is unsegmented.
 Six to ten mRNAs, one for each of the encoded proteins, have been identified in infected plants.

-The lipoprotein envelope is derived from the host plant or the insect vector (Jackson et al., 2005).
+The lipoprotein envelope is derived from the host plant or the insect vector (Jackson et al., 2005a).
 Lipid composition is unknown.

 LNYV G is glycosylated with a complex network of oligosaccharides containing N-acetylchitobiose, N-linked to asparagine residues.
 The carbohydrate binds to concanavalin A and can be removed by endoglycosidase F (Dietzgen and Francki 1988).